anh-vumartell/anh-vumartell/README.md

 <h1 align="center">Hi 👋, I'm Anh Vu-Martell</h1>
-<h3 align="center">A self-taught web developer from Finland</h3>
+<h3 align="center">A self-taught quality assurance engineer from Finland</h3>

-- 🌱 I’m currently learning **React, TypeScript, Redux, Python, Selenium, Robot Framework** and a bunch of other cool stuffs to make me the next great software engineer specialized in high quality software.
+- 🌱 I’m currently learning **Python, Pytest, Selenium, Robot Framework** and a bunch of other cool stuffs to make me the next great software engineer specialized in test.

 - 📫 How to reach me **anh.ngocvu91@gmail.com**